 Listed price is for a complete cover (eBook and print-on-demand).
-Prices fluctuate due to exchange rates; they might also change.
+Prices fluctuate due to exchange rates; they might also change depending on complexity or in the future.
 These are listed from most expensive to least; this is not a quality ranking.
-These designers can also create things like Facebook banners, logos and so forth.
+These designers can also create assets like Facebook banners, logos and so forth.
 Note that some designers have long lead times, so contact them a minimum of 3 months in advance of your publication date.

 - Aero Gallerie (formerly Hynds Studio) ($350)

 - MIBLART ($199)

 - Tom Edwards (varies based on complexity of illustration; my cover was ~$950) (sci-fi)

 - Alberto Besi (varies based on complexity of illustration; my cover was $800)